mateoolarte/miconomy/README.md

 # Miconomy App

-Here you can find the frontend app.
+Here you can find the web app.
 Built with NextJS & GraphQL

 ## Features